 Symphony in the Park is a free outdoor evening concert with the Vancouver Symphony Orchestra at Deer Lake Park in Burnaby.

-Vancouver Symphony Concert at Deer Lake Park
+Vancouver Symphony Concert at Deer Lake

-The Vancouver Symphony Orchestra offers a free outdoor performance at Deer Lake Park.
+The Vancouver Symphony Orchestra returns to Deer Lake Park in 2026 for another free outdoor performance.
 It usually takes place in either late June or mid-July.
-In 2025 Symphony in the Park was on July 12th.
-On the following day, on Sunday, July 13th, there was Opera in the Park at the same place.
+This year, Symphony in the Park takes place on July 18th.

 Where and When

-The event in 2025 was on Saturday, July 12th, from 7:30 pm to 9:30 pm.
-The same as last year, on the following day there was Opera in the Park with Vancouver Opera.
-That event also ran from 7:30 pm to 9:30 pm.
+The concert in 2026 happens on Saturday, July 18th, from 7:30 pm to 9:30 pm.
+The same as the year before, on the following day this year Opera in the Park with Vancouver Opera takes place at the same venue from 7:30 pm to 9:30 pm.Â

 What to Expect

 Weather permitting, at the Symphony in the Park event you can expect a beautiful evening of classical music outdoors in the fresh air.
-You’ll see several thousand orchestra-lovers in lawn chairs or sitting on the grass spread out over the field at Deer Lake Park.

 SYMPHONY IN THE PARK IN ABBOTSFORD